Dreample-Emu/dreample/README.md

-# dreample - a iOS dreamcast emulator.
+# Dreample - a iOS dreamcast emulator.
 A soon to be dreamcast emulator.
 ---------------------------------
 We aren't Reicast, we are dreample!